user2020abcd/telegramddd/docs/building-msvc.md

 * Open ***BuildPath*\\tdesktop\\Telegram\\Telegram.sln** in Visual Studio 2017
 * Select Telegram project and press Build > Build Telegram (Debug and Release configurations)
 * The result Telegram.exe will be located in **D:\TBuild\tdesktop\out\Debug** (and **Release**)

+### error set
+#### qt build error:

+    I faced this build error issue and I've found the workaround solution.
+    It's dirty but maybe working well in your environment too. clean all (I think you'd better restart from github clone step.) open \TBuild\Libraries\qt5_6_2\qtbase\tools\configure\environment.cpp
+    find QString Environment::msvcVersion() method.
+    replace like below
+    //QString version = execute(command, &returnValue);
+    QString version = "Microsoft (R) C/C++ Optimizing Compiler Version 19.12.25835 for x86";
+    ! please check your compiler version to execute cl.exe in cmd.exe by yourself and then fix the version number text above.
+MUST BE    ENGLISH TEXT!

+    configure
+    jom

+#### telegram code error:
+    @kirsan31 For now you can replace "auto events() const {" with "producer<Value> events() const {" and it works.
+    Also you'll need to disable warning 4180, otherwise QMap<bool(*)(), smth> throws a warning about "const Ptr*" with Ptr being a pointer to a function.
+    But this is a regression :( I hope I'll find time to prepare a minimal example to reproduce that and submit it to msvc team.

 ### Qt Visual Studio Tools